What Happens When My Kid Wants to Quit Karate? (Racine)

 Of course they don’t want to transition.

 Let’s be honest — if you sat down after work for 30 minutes, would you want to get up and go to the gym?
-Probably not.

 Same psychology.